-I was delighted to read this fascinating, authoritative book – a majestic work which commends itself to the top stratum of important, and meticulously researched provincial Anglo-Jewish community histories.
+I was delighted to read this fascinating, authoritative book.
+The Jews of Cornwall is a majestic work which commends itself to the top stratum of important, and meticulously researched provincial Anglo-Jewish community histories.

 Jews arrived in Cornwall in the 1740s.
 A small number disembarked at Falmouth and one or two at Fowey, only to move on promptly to London and elsewhere.
 Others arrived in Cornwall, mainly from continental Europe.

-In his book, Pearce has tried to identify and research every Jew who settled in Cornwall up until 1913.
+In The Jews of Cornwall, Pearce has tried to identify and research every Jew who settled in Cornwall up until 1913.
 He supplies their family history, places of origin (usually overseas), when and where they settled, their occupations and significant life events.
 He presents documentary particulars (births, marriages, deaths, newspaper reports, archival papers, minute books, obituaries, naturalisation documents), and details of where they were buried.
 Amongst the many families treated in detail are the de Pass and of Lemon Hart families.

 The detailed chapter on cemeteries is includes all legible headstone inscriptions with an English translation from the Hebrew.
 Further chapters provide interesting details of congregations and how they functioned.
 He presents biographical accounts of the Rabbis for each congregation, conscientiously dealing with all ambiguities, uncertainties and contradictions which permeate almost all eighteenth and nineteenth century congregations’ histories.
 Some ministers were well established; many were peripatetic, yet Pearce manages to track many of their postings across the country and beyond.
 Tikkunim, the congregations’ formal regulations, are detailed and give valuable insight into the mindset, anxieties and strictness of the times.
 Another chapter records a few post-1913 noteworthy Jewish Cornwall residents.